 - Liquidity is another risk involved in refinancing.
 A borrower who is unable to refinance his or her ongoing debt obligations and does not even have sufficient funds in hand to repay his or her existing lenders might have to deal with liquidity issues.

-- The borrower might also be declared as technically insolvent.
+- The borrower might also be declared as technical insolvency.
 Though the assets of the borrower are greater than his or her liabilities, still they will not be able to raise the funds and this type of insolvency might result in bankruptcy.

 - Lower Rate of Monthly Payments – It is the most important reason as to why borrowers these days are opting for refinancing options.
 A lower rate of interest will allow the borrower to reduce his loan payments and as a result of which, he will have to pay less on his acquired assets.
 The opportunity to pay less with respect to mortgage every month will also free additional cash in the budget and will help the borrower to accomplish his goals with respect to short-term and long term savings